-In light of the governments recent plans to cut ESA, I felt it would be important to tell me story that is the whirlwind experience of being lost within the benefits cycle.
+In light of the government’s recent plans to cut ESA, I felt it would be important to tell my story that is the whirlwind experience of being lost within the benefits cycle.

-After completing the 50+ page booklet that I had been sent detailing different aspects of my health and how they effect me from day to day the waiting game began.
-Unfortunately, at this point I had no evidence in terms of necessary documents so my decision was solely being made from the booklet I had filled in.
+After completing the 50+ page booklet that I had been sent detailing different aspects of my health and how they affect me from day to day the waiting game began.
+Unfortunately, at this point, I had no evidence in terms of necessary documents so my decision was solely being made from the booklet I had filled in.

 Now my final stage was to then apply for a tribunal hearing.
 I don’t know how anyone else has felt in this situation but, I felt like a criminal.
 I had no idea it would be so hard to get even the smallest amount of support.
-Long story short sitting in front or the judge and qualified doctor was a seemingly horrible experience.
+Long story short sitting in front of the judge and a qualified doctor was a seemingly horrible experience.
 Any answer I gave to their questions was torn apart and I was left with no leg to stand on.
-As the condition effects me from day to day and brain fog can leave me unable to think clearly the judges only response was that I would be capable of working a part time job as a cleaner or receptionist as these jobs do not take any real intelligence.
-I was upset and insulted by her blunt remark and at this point words had escaped me.
-There decision was not changed and all I was left with was a piece of paper stating that I was fit for work.
+As the condition affects me from day to day and brain fog can leave me unable to think clearly the judges only response was that I would be capable of working a part-time job as a cleaner or receptionist as these jobs do not take any real intelligence.
+I was upset and insulted by her blunt remark and at this point, words had escaped me.
+Their decision was not changed and all I was left with was a piece of paper stating that I was fit for work.

 I am now in the process of applying for ESA again as I have no other choice.
 I am in a slightly better position than I was the first time around as I do have a diagnosis however, I still do not have enough evidence to back up my case.
 I am hopeful that within the 13 week period I will be placed in the support group and deemed unfit for work but, at this time I can not predict what the future will hold.
 I do also now have the support from a Fibromyalgia group that I attend and the ladies that I have met have been so helpful and supportive.